 - Long-term residual symptoms from ankle sprains that do not heal can result in ongoing problems including pain, stiffness, limited range of motion and the inability to exercise or walk long distances and osteoarthritis.(3)

-Damage to ankle ligaments
+Untreated damage to ankle ligaments = ankle osteoarthritis

 The ankle consists of an intricate structure of bones, ligaments, tendons, and muscles.
 This complexity provides stability but also exposes the ankle to damage and instability through chronic ankle sprains.
 That these injuries commonly lead to osteoarthritis so we should not be surprised by research that confirms this.